-Whittington castle is well-known for its photogenic gatehouse and of late with Arthurian romance and the story of the Holy Grail.
+Whittington castle is well-known for its photogenic gatehouse and, of late, with Arthurian romance and the story of the Holy Grail.
 Yet Whittington's true beauty is far greater than this.
-The castle was founded upon the site of a prehistoric earthwork that may have been a site of ancient Druidic workship.
+The castle was founded upon the remains of a prehistoric earthwork that may have been a site of ancient Druidic worship.
 It is possible that the first citadel built here was the ancient hall of Pengwern, long sought for in the Marches of Shropshire.
 A long dark age poem that mentions the battle of Oswestry in 641 also tells of King Cynddylan and his life and death, as well as the destruction of his hall at the head of the marsh.
 It is quite feasible that this hall lay under the site of Whittington castle.

 The real history of Whittington castle begins in the early twelfth century.
 The castle was most probably founded, along with the nearby castles of Overton and Chirk, during the summer of 1114, when King Henry I (1100-1134) invaded Wales.
 The founder of the castle was William Peverel of Dover, and not his namesake of Nottingham which was first wrongly asserted as long ago as the end of the thirteenth century.
 Much of Whittington castle's early history has been bound up with the Fitz Warin Romance, a romantic work which has caught the attention of many interested in the Fitz Warin story.
 Unfortunately the author of this Romance was on shakey historical ground when he wrote his 'history'.
 He therefore created quite a mess with his muddled story of the foundation of Whittington castle and his tale of Warin of Metz, the hero ancestor of the house of Fitz Warin.
 In this new book on Whittington castle the convoluted geneaology of the house of Fitz Warin is meticulously worked out, as too are the descent of the houses of Peverel and Powys.
 All three of these families claimed the title of lord of Whittington and two of them fought for this to the death.
 During the Anarchy of King Stephen's reign(1135-54) Whittington castle became a lynchpin in the Angevin's hold on the Welsh Marches, but in 1146 the castle was exposed by the defection of Earl Ranulf of Chester.
 As a consequence Whittington castle was seized by the Welsh who continued to hold the castle and district until 1160, when the king of Powys and his son died.
 The surviving accounts suggest that King Madog died in Whittington castle on 9 February 1160.
 If this is true then he may have died in Whittington keep, a reconstruction of how this may have looked at that date is shown here.
 After Llywelyn ap Madog's death the castle was seized by King Henry II (1154-89) who strengthened its garrison during a series of bloody Welsh wars.